-The function of Indonesia's national GHG inventory (GHG-I) is to estimate and report anthropogenic emissions by sources and removals by sinks.
-Under the UNFCCC, information reported in GHG inventories5 through National Communications represents an essential link between science and policy, providing the means by which the COP can monitor progress made by Parties in meeting their commitments and in achieving the Convention's ultimate objectives.
-The information reported in a National GHG-I provides the basis for assessing each Party's performance as compared to its REL/RL (or commitment), and is therefore a requisite antecedent for assigning any incentives or penalties.
+The function of Indonesia's national GHG-I is to estimate and report anthropogenic emissions by sources and removals by sinks.
+Under the UNFCCC, information reported in GHG inventories2 represents an essential link between science and policy, providing the means by which the COP can monitor progress made by Parties in meeting their commitments and in achieving the Convention's ultimate objectives.
+The information reported in a National GHG-I provides the basis for assessing each Party's performance as compared to its reference emission level/reference level (or commitment), and is therefore a requisite antecedent for assigning any incentives or penalties.

-The quality of GHG-Is relies not only upon the robustness of the science underpinning the methodologies and the associated credibility of the estimates - but also on the way this information is compiled and presented.
+The quality of GHG inventories relies not only upon the robustness of the science underpinning the methodologies and the associated credibility of the estimates - but also on the way this information is compiled and presented.
 Information must be well documented and consistent with the reporting requirements outlined in the UNFCCC guidelines (UNFCCC 2004).
 The IPCC has developed specific reporting guidelines (IPCC 2006) in order to support Parties in providing information and estimates of anthropogenic GHG emissions and removals.